Sunday

 A short video of the terrain is available here for those who would like to preview the trail and ensure it feels comfortable.

-If there is interest, we may also take a second optional hike after lunch along the Cook Trail, a two-mile loop through another beautiful section of the forest included in the Old-Growth Forest Network.
+There will also be an optional second hike after lunch along the Cook Trail, a two-mile loop through another beautiful section of the forest included in the Old-Growth Forest Network.

 Sunday, May 31, 2026Cook Forest State Park

-The trail into the Forest Cathedral area starts just behind the Log Cabin Inn environmental center (photo left) which is located 1 mile up Forest Road from Rt 36.
+The trail into the Forest Cathedral area starts just behind the Log Cabin Inn environmental center (photo) which is located 1 mile up Forest Road from Rt 36.
 There is ample parking at the center and we will meet at the Log Cabin.

 To Bring: